PolusAI/image-tools/segmentation/polus-imagej-threshold-ij1-plugin/README.md

 # ImageJ threshold ij1

 This plugin implements the [default thresholding method](https://imagej.net/plugins/auto-threshold#default) from ImageJ 1.x.
-The defualt method as explained by ImageJ is a variation of the IsoData algorithm.
+The default method as explained by ImageJ is a variation of the IsoData algorithm.
 As explained by ImageJ the IsoData "procedure divides the image into object and background by taking an initial threshold, then the averages of the pixels at or below the threshold and pixels above are computed.
 The averages of those two